Skip to main content

 E219 | Creating Businesses that Bring Joy to Work with Jay Radia

 Have you ever felt that you’re in a job that doesn’t fit your genius, but you’re not sure how to find your real purpose?
-Then don’t miss Jay Radia on this episode of The Melting Pot.
+Then don’t miss Jay Radia on this episode of Mind Your F**king Business.

 Having spent a few years in banking, working in a job that didn’t bring him the joy he was after, Jay realised his unique expertise lay in coming up with ideas that need to be funded.